jussi-kalliokoski/audiolib.js/readme.md

 // Get the value
 adsr.value; // 0.0 - 1.0, unless you put something more as sustain

-var stepSeq = new StepSequencer(sampleRate, stepLength, stepArray, attack);
+var stepSeq = new audioLib.StepSequencer(sampleRate, stepLength, stepArray, attack);

 // To start the sequence over
 stepSeq.triggerGate();